-JOINT BASE LEWIS-MCCHORD, Wash. — After extensive research and development, the Army announced today that they would field a new piece of equipment that does absolutely nothing.
+JOINT BASE LEWIS-MCCHORD, Wash. — After extensive research and development, the Army announced today it would field a new piece of equipment that does absolutely nothing.

 The commander of 2nd Stryker Brigade, 2nd Infantry Division, was proud that his unit would be the first to acquire the new, high-quality, piece of shit.

 Sgt.
-Daniel Legget, a team leader in 1-17 INF, has already received several of the M404's and is tasked with evaluating how ineffective it is.
+Daniel Legget, a team leader in 1-17 Infantry, has already received several of the M404's and is tasked with evaluating how ineffective it is.

 Thomas Burns, an adviser to the Army who works for Xegis Solutions, had a hand in the M404's development.